 Depending on your income, you may qualify for tax credits to cover much of the cost of the health insurance premiums for yourself and your family.
 But, you can qualify for these credits only if you obtain your health insurance through your state exchange.

 If you already have health insurance coverage through your state exchange and are paying premiums, you may qualify for premium tax credits or increased credits if you expect your 2020 income to decline.
 You must notify your exchange of your lower income.

 You can find a link to your state health insurance exchange at healthcare.gov.

 If your business loses money, you can get a tax deduction.
 Congress has amended the tax law to make it much easier for all business owners, including independent contractors, to deduct net operating losses (NOLs).
 Under the new rules, you can deduct an NOL incurred in 2018 through 2020 against 100% of your other income for these years.
 NOLs incurred during 2018-2020 can be carried back five years to reduce taxes paid in those years.
 This can result in a quick tax refund from the IRS, a huge help in this time of economic stress.
 Unfortunately, you must wait until you file your 2020 tax return to carry back a NOL for 2020 to prior years.
 To obtain such a refund, you must file IRS Form 1045 or Form 1040X.

 For more on deducting NOLs, see Nolo’s article “How to Deduct Business Losses and Net Operating Losses.”

-If the crisis grows more severe and economic conditions continue to deteriorate both the federal and state government may provide additional help to the self-employed.
-So, stay tuned.
+If the crisis grows more severe and economic conditions continue to deteriorate, both the federal and state government may provide additional help to the self-employed.
+Stay tuned.